indrakhatiwada/rofi-themes/README.md

     ```bash
     ./install.sh
     ```
-    This script will copy the theme files to your Rofi configuration directory (`~/.config/rofi/themes/`) and apply the `modern-daark` theme by default.
+    This script will copy the theme files to your Rofi configuration directory (`~/.config/rofi/themes/`) and apply selected theme by default.

 ## Usage